We’d like to welcome you to your very first Escapade! Congratulations on your decision to take your RVing experience to the next level.

 Escapade has something to keep you busy from morning until night.
 Come stocked with food for preparing some quick meals.
 Concessions are available; keep in mind however, lines can sometimes be long in between seminars.
 There may be times you find it faster to have something on-hand in your rig that you can grab and go.

 Escapees are generally very inclusive.
 SKPs love to welcome new attendees.
-You can expect to meet many friendly, like-minded folks attending Escapade.
 A lot of friendships are formed at Escapades, many last lifetimes.

 Come prepared to experience all the wonderful opportunities available, share time with your peers and learn everything you can about the RV lifestyle.
 Most importantly, come prepared to have fun!
 When Escapade ends, we hope you’ll say, “Wow, what a week!” and leave with an overload of information, many new friends, and the understanding that you’re not alone on your journey.